Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 They provide structured ways to declaratively define our views and manage state.
 The synchronisation itself we can leave to the frameworks.
 Each framework proposed a new or slightly different way to make our UI reactive, while still providing good developer experience.
-Angular uses a conservative change detection algorithm, while React introduced a virtual DOM for better performance.
+Angular uses a conservative change detection algorithm, React introduced the virtual DOM, and Svelte analyses dependencies at build time through a compiler.
-And then there's Svelte, which uses a compiler to analyse dependencies at build time.

 All these approaches have their advantages and drawbacks.
 In any case, learning a new framework can be tough as it means learning entirely new concepts.